The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Introduction

 Past work in this area has examined stories that are generated in response to prompts sampled from contemporary fiction novels \cite{Lucy2021GenderAR}, or highly-structured short-story datasets \cite{Mostafazadeh2016ACA, Huang2021UncoveringIG}, for differences in the power, agency, appearance, and intellect attributed to the characters.
-We contribute to this area of research by: \begin{enumerate} \item Extending the Reddit WritingPrompts dataset \cite{Fan2018HierarchicalNS} to include generations from OpenAI \texttt{gpt-3-turbo} (among the later releases from OpenAI's set of GPT models).
-The original dataset consists of 97,222 unique writing prompts and multiple stories written by Reddit users in response to each prompt.
-We generate a corresponding set of artificial stories by prompting \texttt{gpt-3.5-turbo} with a system role matching that of the human writers, and to be of comparable length ($\sim$500 words).
-The resulting dataset, which we name \textbf{GPT-WritingPrompts}, is a useful source of free-form natural language short stories with matching human and machine responses to the same prompt. \item Analyzing the narrative characteristics of stories written by both sets of writers along six dimensions.
+We contribute to this area of research by:\\[-18pt] \begin{enumerate} \item Extending the Reddit WritingPrompts dataset \cite{Fan2018HierarchicalNS} to include generations from the OpenAI GPT-3.5 model (\texttt{gpt-3.5-turbo}).
+The original dataset consists of 97,222 unique writing prompts, and multiple stories written by Reddit users in response to each prompt.
+We generate a corresponding set of artificial stories by prompting \texttt{gpt-3.5-turbo} with a role matching that of the human writers, and for a comparable length ($\sim$500 words).
+The resulting dataset, \textbf{GPT-WritingPrompts}, is a useful source of free-form natural language short stories with matching human and machine responses to the same prompt. \\[-18pt] \item Analyzing the narrative characteristics of stories written by both sets of writers along six dimensions.
 The first three are the affective dimensions of valence (positive--negative), arousal (active--passive), and dominance (powerful--weak), which capture the three fundamental dimensions of connotative meaning as formulated by \citet{Osgood1958TheMO}.
-We also look at three other axes of character portrayal that are often noted in prior work for stereotypical connotations along gender lines: intellect, appearance, and power. \item Quantifying differences along these dimensions, in both human-written and GPT-generated stories, when grouped by the narrative voice and the gender of the main protagonist of the story.
+We also look at three other axes of character portrayal that are often noted in prior work for stereotypical connotations along gender lines: intellect, appearance, and power.\\[-18pt] \item Quantifying biases in character portrayal along these dimensions, in both human-written and GPT-generated stories, when grouped by the narrative voice and the gender of the main protagonist of the story.
 Stories are categorized as being in first-person, second-person, or third-person, based on the dominant pronouns used in them.
-Third-person stories are further categorized as featuring a male or female protagonist (or Other, if pronouns do not fall exclusively into one of these categories). \item Comparing the consistency of biases in portrayal when analyzed using different methods proposed in past literature.
-We unify multiple methods from past work to (a) identify protagonist attributes given a story, and (b) score a set of lexical attributes along a dimension of interest (such as valence or power), in a single pipeline, enabling us to study the sensitivity of our measures of bias to the methods that are used to quantify them. \end{enumerate}
+Third-person stories are further categorized as featuring a male or female protagonist (or Other, if pronouns do not fall exclusively into one of these categories).\\[-18pt] \end{enumerate}